Top Data Backup Questions

 The next step is to generate an Image Backup of your hard drive.
 This will be used to rebuild your system exactly as it was before.

-These two steps should only take a couple of hours.
-You can watch our complete DR walk through here.
+You can watch our complete DR walk-through here.